Alphabetical Title List

 • In Our Midst - Neonatal intensive care units save thousands of infant lives each year.
 This film profiles a family whose children are all "graduates" of the NICU, and explores the impact of medical technology on their lives.

-• In Place - Just In Time Training - In this inspiring and motivating session, Dr. Tom Pomeranz focuses on the four coaching strategies that can serve to dramatically enhance the effectiveness of Direct Support Professionals.
+• In Place - Just In Time Training - Best Practice Strategies for Maximizing Staff Performance: In Place - Just In Time Training.
+6 Episodes on 3 DVDs!
+Dr. Tom Pomeranz focuses on the four coaching strategies that can serve to dramatically enhance the effectiveness of Direct Support Professionals.

 • In The Family - Joanna Rudnick tested positive for the BRCA gene, a familial mutation that increases the odds of getting breast and ovarian cancer, now she takes on the chaotic world of predictive genetic testing and the choices she must make.